syncfusion-content/wpf-docs/wpf/Scheduler/ContextMenu-Commands.md

 ## Context menu for appointment

 You can set the context menu for the appointment by using `SfScheduler.AppointmentContextMenu` property.
+You can create context menu for Appointment, Timeslot and Monthcell in an efficient manner.
 {% tabs %}
 {% highlight xaml %}
 <syncfusion:SfScheduler.AppointmentContextMenu>